-The following steps outline our approach for analysing the days based on the $\Delta N{2.5-5}$ spectrum:
+The following steps outline our approach for analyzing the days based on the $\Delta N{2.5-5}$ spectrum:

 - 1. Extract the timeseries of the particle number concentration $(N{d_1-d_2})$ in the size interval immediately above the continuous mode of molecular clusters from the particle number size distribution (Fig. 1A-B).
 In our case we use the particles in the size range of 2.5-5 nm. - 2.
 Smooth the $N{2.5-5}$ timeseries to mitigate the influence of potential spurious signals on the ranking value.
 In our case, we applied a rolling median over 2-hour intervals.
 This approach reduces the impact of noise or outliers, ensuring a more reliable and accurate ranking assessment. - 3.
 Identify diurnal background and active regions.
 Background regions are generally characterized by times of day that have minimal diurnal values, whereas active regions exhibit maximal diurnal values of $N{2.5-5}$.
-To identify these regions more accurately, we recommend dividing the dataset into seasons and examine the diurnal behaviour in each season separately (Fig. 1C).
+To identify these regions more accurately, we recommend dividing the dataset into seasons and examine the diurnal behavior in each season separately (Fig. 1C).
 This is particularly important in environments with high levels of particle emissions (particularly nanoparticle emissions), such as urban environments, in which poorly chosen time regions could result in values of $\Delta N{2.5-5}$ considerably affected by these emissions. - 4.
-Find the background number concentration for each day $(N{B;2.5-5})$.
-The background concentration corresponding to a given day is determined based on the median value of $N{2.5-5}$ in the so-called background region after applying the 2-hour rolling smoothing of the timeseries (step 2).
-For Hyytiälä, this time window is between 21:00 and 06:00 (Fig. 1D).
-The window boundaries are selected so that they contain the seasonal daily median minimums (Fig. 1C).
-These boundaries are site specific and slightly different values are expected for other sites. - 5.
-Find the active peak daytime number concentration $(N{A;2.5-5})$ for each day.
-The active peak concentration corresponding to given day is determined based on the max value of $N{2.5-5}$ in the so-called active region.
+Find the background number concentration for each event $(N{B;2.5-5})$.
+The background concentration corresponding to an event is determined based on the median value of $N{2.5-5}$ in the so-called background region.
+For Hyytiälä, this time window is between 21:00 and 06:00 (Fig 1.D).
+This median is obtained after the 2-hour rolling smoothing of the timeseries (step 2). - 5.
+Find the active peak daytime number concentration $(N{A;2.5-5})$ for each event.
+The active peak concentration corresponding to an event is determined based on the max value of $N{2.5-5}$ in the so-called active region.
 Note that the $N{2.5-5}$ timeseries has been previously smoothed to a 2-hour rolling median (step 2), and this will impact the maximum value.
-For Hyytiälä, the active time window is between 06:00 and 18:00 (Fig. 1D) - 6.
-Determine the change in number concentration $(\Delta N{2.5-5})$ for each day.
-This value is defined as $\Delta N{2.5-5} = N{A;2.5-5} N{B;2.5-5}$ (1) and it is the metric used to characterize the strength of potential NPF occurrence for the corresponding day (Fig. 1D). - 7.
-Rank the days in percentiles based on their corresponding value of $\Delta N{2.5-5}$ and group the days based on 5% intervals (Fig. 2) to assess the corresponding potential NPF pattern of each interval.
+For Hyytiälä, the active time window is between 06:00 and 18:00 (Fig 1.D) - 6.
+Determine the change in number concentration $(\Delta N{2.5-5})$ for each event.
+This value is defined as $\Delta N{2.5-5} = N{A;2.5-5} - N{B;2.5-5}$ (1)

+and it is the metric used to characterize the strength of potential NPF event occurrence for the corresponding day (Fig. 1D).

+7. Rank the days in percentiles based on their corresponding value of $\Delta N{2.5-5}$ and group the days based on 5% intervals (Fig. 2) to assess the corresponding potential NPF pattern of each interval.